 New Café Opens in CONHP for Lewis Community

-Jazzman’s Café, offering specialty coffees, pastries and more, will have a Grand Opening on Tuesday, September 2, at Lewis University.
-Located on the ground floor in the new addition of the College of Nursing and Health Professions, the Café will be open from 7 a.m. to 7 p.m.
+Jazzman’s Café, offering specialty coffees, pastries and more, is now open at Lewis University.
+Located on the ground floor in the new addition of the College of Nursing and Health Professions, the Café will provide service from 7 a.m. to 7 p.m.
 Monday through Friday during academic semesters.
-“Take out” food items, such as salads and sandwiches will be available along with signature specialty coffees, teas, and bakery treats.
-The Café also will offer standard regular and decaf coffee free of charge to faculty and staff.
-Student meal plans will cover items from the Café.
+“Take out” food items, such as salads and sandwiches are available along with signature specialty coffees, teas, and bakery treats.
+The Café also offers standard regular and decaf coffee free of charge to faculty and staff.
+Student meal plans cover items from the Café.

 The newest in dining facilities provided by Sodexo Services at Lewis University, Jazzman’s Café is open to all Lewis faculty, staff, students, guests and other visitors to the University.
 Tables and soft seating are available in corridors by the Café which may be used for people to snack or study.
 Drop in for a wonderful pastry from their bakery or a specialty coffee anytime during its weekday service.